 - Developing financial sector policy and legislation; and

 - Representing Canada in various international financial institutions and organizations.

 This quarterly report has been prepared by management using an expenditure basis of accounting.
 The accompanying Statement of Authorities includes the Department’s spending authorities granted by Parliament and those used by the Department, consistent with the Main Estimates and Supplementary Estimates for both fiscal years as well as transfers from Treasury Board central votes that are approved by the end of the quarter.
 This quarterly financial report has been prepared using a special purpose financial reporting framework designed to meet financial information needs with respect to the use of spending authorities.

 The authority of Parliament is required before monies can be spent by the Government.
 Approvals are given in the form of annually approved limits through appropriation acts or through legislation in the form of statutory spending authority for specific purposes.

 The Department uses the full accrual method of accounting to prepare and present its annual departmental financial statements that are part of the departmental performance reporting process.
 However, the spending authorities voted by Parliament remain on an expenditure basis.

 1.3 Department of Finance Canada – Financial Structure

 The Department has three major categories of expenditure authority.
 These categories are:

-This Departmental Quarterly Financial Report (QFR) reflects the results of the current fiscal period in relation to the 2018–19 Main Estimates as well as transfers from Treasury Board central votes that were approved by the end of the quarter.
+This departmental Quarterly Financial Report (QFR) reflects the results of the current fiscal period in relation to the 2018–19 Main Estimates as well as transfers from Treasury Board central votes that were approved by the end of the quarter.

-Sections 2.1 and 2.2 below highlight the significant items that contributed to the increase in the resources available from 2016-17 to 2017-18 and the increase in actual expenditures as at September 30, 2017 compared to September 30, 2016.
-Full details can be found in Table 1, Statement of Authorities found at the end of this document.
+Sections 2.1 and 2.2 below highlight the significant items that contributed to the increase in the resources available from 2017–18 to 2018–19 and the increase in actual expenditures as at September 30, 2018 compared to September 30, 2017.
+Full details can be found in Table 1, Statement of Authorities at the end of this document.